 Disadvantages

-❌ A solution primarily designed for detection and technical fixes, rather than guidance on inclusive UX strategy.
+❌ Solution primarily specialized for technical detection and correction, not for guidance on inclusive UX strategy.

-2. DevTools track – for integrating accessibility into your development workflow
+2. axe DevTools – for integrating accessibility into your development workflow

-axe DevTools is a browser extension that allows developers to integrate accessibility testing directly into their workflow.
+axe DevTools is a browser extension that enables developers to integrate accessibility testing directly into their work environment.

-The tool automatically detects compliance errors (WCAG 2.1, WCAG 2.2) and provides recommendations for correcting them.
+The tool automatically detects compliance errors (WCAG 2.1, WCAG 2.2) and provides recommendations for their remediation.

-By integrating with browsers and CI/CD processes, this solution makes it easier to incorporate accessibility right from the development stages.
+By integrating with browsers and CI/CD processes, this solution facilitates the adoption of accessibility from the early development phases.

 Key Benefits

-✅ Detailed recommendations with practical guides for fixing detected errors.
+✅ Precise recommendations with practical guides for correcting detected errors.

-✅ Native integration with Chrome, Firefox, and Edge browsers.
+✅ Native integration into Chrome, Firefox, and Edge browsers.

-✅ Can be integrated into CI/CD pipelines for continuous accessibility testing.
+✅ Capability for integration into CI/CD pipelines for continuous accessibility testing.

 ✅ Compatible with automation tools such as Selenium and Cypress.